Skip to content

 This article is educational and not medical advice.
 If you are worried about sudden shedding, scalp symptoms, or side effects, talk to a licensed clinician.

-Minoxidil is a vasodilator that was originally developed for blood pressure.
+Minoxidil works by extending the growth phase of hair follicles, increasing follicular size, and improving blood flow to the scalp.
+It is a vasodilator that was originally developed for blood pressure.
 Its mechanism for hair growth is not fully understood, but it appears to extend the anagen (growth) phase of hair follicles, increase follicular size, and improve blood flow to the scalp.
 It is available over-the-counter as a topical liquid or foam (typically 2% or 5%) and is one of the most widely used treatments for hair loss.

 What matters for tracking: minoxidil works slowly.
 The follicles it affects need to cycle through their resting phase and enter a new growth phase, which takes months.
 Judging results before 3-4 months of consistent use is premature, and the full effect may not be visible for 6-12 months.